-Over 30 charter attorneys offering expert experience, knowledge and representation.
+Over 30 charter associates offering expert experience, knowledge and representation.

 Michelle Lopez joined the law firm of Young, Minney & Corr in 2011.
 Michelle’s areas of practice include charter petition development, charter renewal, charter petition appeals upon denial or non-renewal and charter revocation defense.
 She advises charter school developers and governing boards on student admissions, funding, contract development, grant writing, sustainability strategy, and policy development.
 Michelle represents charter schools at governing board meetings across the state before school districts, county boards of education, and the State Board of Education.
 Michelle is also a frequent presenter at the annual CCSA conference and YM&C workshops on topics including charter development, renewal, and replication.

 Michelle worked in higher education policy and legislative matters at the University of California Office of the President in Oakland, California after her graduation from law school.
 Michelle then joined the Charter Schools Division of the California Department of Education in Sacramento, California, where she led a team of consultants responsible for the oversight of charter schools authorized by the State Board of Education, and the review of charter petitions previously denied by school districts or county boards of education.
 While at the California Department of Education, Michelle also frequently appeared before the State Board of Education to present recommendations on charter petition appeals, renewals, and revocations; served as policy advisor to executive staff of the State Superintendent of Public Instruction; led the development of regulations concerning charter revocations and renewals; and was the principal author of California’s 2010-2015 Public Charter Schools Grant Program application, which resulted in a federal grant award of nearly $42 million in first year funding to support the start-up and implementation of new charter schools in the state.